DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 This endpoint enables posting a transaction to withdraw some value from a gift code.
 The value should be expressed as an integer, representing the amount in the smallest unit for the currency, e.g. cents.

-The `userSuppliedId` is a per-endpoint unique idempotency key, i.e. client-side transaction identifier which is used to guarantee repeating a request, such as a request for a charge, will not repeat the corresponding operation if it has already been invoked once.
+The `userSuppliedId` is a per-endpoint ID, used to ensure idempotence.
+Ensuring idempotence means that if the same request is issued more than once, it will not result in repeated actions.
+In the use-case redeeming a gift code at checkout, we recommend using the unique order ID from your system.
 For further details on this, see [Lightrail API docs](https://www.lightrail.com/docs/).
-Usually, you can generate a [Universally Unique Identifier (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier) and use it as the `userSuppliedId`.

 If `pending` is set to `true` in the request body, the transaction will be considered a pre-authorized transaction, and will have to be captured or voided later.